ngbeslhang/Rotom/README.md

   bypass_bot_messages: yes/no

   plugins:
-    # Directory of plugins, both relative and absolute are supported
+    # Directory of plugins, ONLY relative directories (as long as they work with cd command)
     dir: plugins

     # Choose what plugins to load while the bot is starting